 As a wife, adoptive, biological, and special needs mom, teacher, author, and speaker, Lori’s heart is to encourage others to live a hope-filled life through Christ.
 Wherever you find yourself today, through Lori’s freelance writing and her blog at www.LoriSchumaker.com, you can find tools to help you make sense of God’s love for you, strengthen your faith, and bravely learn to live a surrendered life.
 In her award-winning book, Surrendered Hearts, she weaves lessons of letting go, trusting, and living surrendered to Jesus through the telling of her family’s adoption story.

-Each month at Embracing the Unexpected, we look back at the previous month to see which blog posts received the most clicks.
-Last month our most popular article was from Linda Stoll, who encouraged us to create our own enough list.
+Each month, at Embracing the Unexpected, we review the previous month’s blog posts to see which received the most clicks.
+Last month, our most popular article was by Linda Stoll, who encouraged us to create our own list.

 “4 Quirky Somethings + Bonus Read” by Linda Stoll”